 Hydrogen sulfide is another of the sulfur groups.
 This compound produces the well-recognizable stench of rotten eggs.
 Hydrogen sulfide is also detectable at many fire scenes.
-It is perceptible even if only less than less than one-millionth part per ounce.
+It is perceptible even if only less than a one-millionth part per ounce.

 Allyl groups are also sulfur-based.
 These groups do give off pungent odors, although they are not always considered repugnant.
 For example, the allyl groups give the following edibles their distinctive odors: